deliverystack/kontent.components/README.md

 ## Developer Usage

 1. Create required content types and items in a kontent.ai project.
-2. Copy the access token for the kontent.ai project.
+2. In `/src/lib.js`, replace &lt;ENVIRONMENT_ID&gt; with the access token for the kontent.ai project.
 3. Run the following commands:

 ```sh